Undergraduate Writing FAQ

 No to both questions.
 While it makes the most sense to take the workshops as a sequence, it is not necessary.
 You may count two workshops at the same level toward your degree and you may take any level workshop in any order.

 Beginning Level workshops are designed for students who have had no prior workshop experience.
-Intermediate and Advanced workshops are designed for students who have had workshop before.
+Intermediate and Advanced workshops are designed for students who have taken a workshop before.
 Senior Workshop is designed for senior majors who are working toward a cumulative project such as a thesis portfolio or graduate school work samples.
 All instructors in all courses will try to accommodate your particular needs and interests, so don’t worry if you think you’re working at an “advanced” level and you end up in an “intermediate” workshop.
 The labels are there to help instructors organize and design their curriculum.
 The level of instruction will be excellent regardless of level.
 That said, for Advanced and Senior workshops, instructors almost always prioritize declared majors who are in their last years of study.

 You might not have gotten in for a variety of reasons.
 The instructor may have had far more applications than available seats in the course.
 The instructor may think that you should take a Beginning or Intermediate workshop first, based on your work sample.
 The instructor is also looking for overall fit and dynamic of the entire classroom.
 The instructor might think that they are not the instructor for your project, so they might recommend you take the class with another instructor.
 If you don’t get into the workshop you applied for, you can also try to get into your second or third choices, provided there’s room.
 And never hesitate to apply again next semester.